privacy-scaling-explorations/sonobe/README.md

 - `wasm` feature **IS MANDATORY** if compilation to WASM targets is desired.
 - `parallel` feature enables some parallelization optimizations available in the crate.
-- `light-test` feature runs the computationally-intensive parts of the testing such as the full proof generation for the Eth-decider circuit of Nova which is aproximately 4-5M constraints. **This feature only matters when it comes to running Sonobe's tests.**
+- `light-test` feature runs the computationally-intensive parts of the testing such as the full proof generation for the Eth-decider circuit of Nova which is approximately 4-5M constraints. **This feature only matters when it comes to running Sonobe's tests.**

 ### Folding Schemes introduction